 Toxic masculinity and binge drinking

-Having a few drinks is viewed as a good way of socialising and relaxing, however it can equally be destructive to physical and mental wellbeing.
-Writer Michael Handrick looks at how toxic masculine culture and substance abuse can come hand in hand.
+Having a few drinks at the pub can be a good way of socialising and relaxing, but it can quickly get out of hand if you have a few too many.
+Writer Michael Handrick looks at how toxic masculinity and substance abuse are often different sides of the same coin.

-How often have you heard, ‘Down it Fresher!’ or ‘Stop nursing your drink!’ or laughs as ‘one of the guys’ decides to call it an early night?
-These phrases might just sound like part of the fun, but this pressurised drinking culture has become a means to display strength or masculinity.
-It’s not great.
+How often have you heard ‘Down it Fresher!’, ‘Stop nursing your drink!’ or a chorus of laughs as ‘one of the lads’ decides to call it an early night?
+These phrases might just sound like harmless banter, but recently, pressurised drinking culture has become a way to display strength, which is one of the issues associated with toxic masculinity.

 But having a drink is fine, right?

-Going to a pub or a party with friends or colleagues can be a great way of unwinding, socialising and meeting new people, but only if you feel in control.
+Going to a pub or a party with friends or colleagues can be a great way of unwinding, socialising and meeting new people, but only when you feel in control.
 If you feel pressured to take part in drinking, or only drink as a coping mechanism, then you should pause and think about your alcohol consumption.
 Drinking should be part of socialising, not the reason for socialising.

-- 1 in 5 men in developed countries experience alcohol dependence)
+- 1 in 5 men in the Global North experience alcohol dependence)

 - British men are three times more likely to be alcohol dependent than women